s-arora-1987/hgail/README.md

-In hgail/algos/test_gail.py, there is an implementation of online GAIL
+In hgail/algos/test_gail.py, there is an implementation of online version of GAIL.
+I tested it on grid environment.
+The code for setting up grid environment of MDP is repository https://github.com/s-arora-1987/rllab.
+Please clone that first for implementation.

 Rest of documentation is same as original hgail repository.